Scaling Node on Multi-Cores System

 Three ways of Creating Child Process

-1 exec() Runs a command and buffer the output.
+Runs a command and buffers the output.
 It returns the buffer with the max size and waits for the process to end and tries to recall it.

-2 spawn() Launches a new process with given command.
-It should be used when the process returns large amount of data.
+2 spawn() Launches a new process with the given command.
+It should be used when the process returns a large amount of data.
 Spawn() starts receiving the response as soon as the process starts executing.
-It’s more faster than the exec() call.
+It’s faster than the exec() call.

 Including Node ‘cluster’ module

-The Node community has come forward with an even better second solution which breaks in multi-core awareness and capability natively into the Node.js platform.
+The Node community has come forward with an even better second solution which breaks into multi-core awareness and capability natively into the Node.js platform.

-Lets look at a performance test by our developer, in which he start the main process called the master process.
-Master process starts and manages other processes called worker processes which do the actual work of handling incoming requests.
+Let's look at a performance test by our developer, in which he started the main process called the master process.
+The master process starts and manages other processes called worker processes which do the actual work of handling incoming requests.
 TCP connections are shared by all worker processes and a default load balancer is included transparently in the master Node.js process which serves to distribute the load.

-This test was performed on a dual core system with hyperthreading to take advantage of all the four processing threads and made a simple app using Express generator and modified it by creating a processor intensive root route to test performance under heavy load conditions.
+This test was performed on a dual-core system with hyperthreading to take advantage of all four processing threads and made a simple app using Express generator and modified it by creating a processor-intensive root route to test performance under heavy load conditions.

-Then ran the following test using siege to measure the performance with and without clustering.
+Then run the following test using siege to measure the performance with and without clustering.

 siege -c100 -t1M

-Now, we can say that the best practice of scaling Node is by using cluster module, we noticed that the tangible benefits are achieved with scaling on multi-core using cluster module on a single-threaded Node.JS application.
-You can get the example project on the link attach below
+Now, we can say that the best practice of scaling Node is by using a cluster module, we noticed that the tangible benefits are achieved with scaling on multi-core using a cluster module on a single-threaded Node.JS application.